Hierarchical Side-Tuning for Vision Transformers: Experiments

 \subsection{Visualizations}

-As shown in Figure~\ref{fig:attention_tsne}, we utilize t-SNE~\citep{van2008visualizing} to visualize the feature distributions of HST and other PETL methods, with the goal of evaluating the quality of the generated features.
-Clearly, our HST exhibits significantly improved feature clustering results.
-Additionally, we employ Grad-CAM~\citep{selvaraju2017grad} to visualize attention maps.
-The results illustrate that HST can distinctly emphasize target objects, thus affirming the efficacy of our approach.
-(More visualizations are shown in the Appendix~\ref{app:vis})
+As illustrated in Figure~\ref{fig:vis}, we employ t-SNE~\cite{van2008visualizing} to visualize the feature distributions of HST and other PETL methods, revealing that HST significantly enhances feature clustering.
+Furthermore, we use Grad-CAM~\cite{selvaraju2017grad} to visualize attention maps, demonstrating that HST distinctly highlights target objects.
+This capability underlines why HST excels in dense prediction tasks—its adeptness at grounding the main object, supported by HSN's effective modeling of multi-scale features.
+(Additional visualizations can be found in the Appendix~\ref{appendix:vis}.)